lazy-eggplant/vs.templ/docs/repl-vm.md

 title: Computing expressions
 ---

+> [!WARNING]
+> This document was originally just a draft to keep as reference while implementing the RPN vm.
+> As such, its content does not fully represent features has they have been implemented.
+> Also, some functions reported as _not implemented_ will never be, or some are yet to report.

 Tentative specs for higher order expressions to add some degree of freedom in calculations.
 They are still interpreted as expression, starting with `:`.
 The content of the expression represent the serialization of a program in reverse polish notation (RPN).
 The VM is going to run it, and the only element left on stack is taken as the final expression value.